Meet Alex, our friendly avatar.

 APPA – Measuring Resilience in a Digital Age

-APPA (“Adaptive Psychological Profiling Application”) is a powerful tool specially designed to assess children and youth resilience using digital technology that taps into the minds of young people.
+APPA (“Adaptive Processing Psychological Assessment”) is a powerful tool specially designed to assess children and youth resilience using digital technology that taps into the minds of young people.

 As parents and teachers know, a young people will not always confide in them when they are troubled.
 So, to prevent young people falling into a vacuum where they cannot access help or even talk about their issues, APPA Scotland has come up with a novel and creative solution, “APPA”.
 Instead of having to sit down with a parent or teacher, the young person can engage with an avatar through the mobile app.